-1 2 services, which are regulated by the state, must provide evidence of required 3 certification, license, or registration.
-4 (2) Customized job training project - A project designed for a business, business 5 consortium, or trade union in partnership with a public community or technical 6 college, state extension service, TEEX or community-based organization for 7 the purpose of providing specialized workforce training to prospective 8 employees of the business or business consortium, or members of the trade 9 union with the intent of expanding the workforce.
-10 11 (3) Executive director Director Director of the Texas 12 Workforce Commission.
-13 14 (4) Texas Engineering Extension Service (TEEX)-A higher education agency and 15 service established by the Board of Regents of the Texas A&M University 16 System.
-17 (A)(5) C 18 (4)(5) Grant recipientA public community or technical college, CBO community 19 based organization, or state extension service, or TEEX awarded a grant from the Self-Sufficiency Fund.
-20 21 the Self-Sufficiency Fund.
-22 (5)(6) Individual at risk of becoming dependent on public assistanceAn individual 23 who is a member of a Supplemental Nutrition Assistance Program (SNAP) 24 benefits food stamp household with dependent children, a youth up to the age of 25 24 who is a part of a low-income family, a TANF applicant who has been 26 referred to a Board contractor by the Texas Department of Human Services 27 (DHS) to attend a Workforce Orientation for Applicants session in accordance 28 with DHS rule 40 TAC §3.7301, or a parent, including a noncustodial parent, 29 whose income does not exceed the income limit established by the 30 Commission.
+1 2 services, which are regulated by the state, must provide evidence of required certification, license, or registration.
+3 4 5 6 7 8 (2) Customized job training project-A project designed for a business, business consortium, or trade union in partnership with a public community or technical college, state extension service, TEEX or community based organization for the purpose of providing specialized workforce training to prospective employees of the business or business consortium, or members of the trade 9 union with the intent of expanding the workforce.
+10 union with the ment of expanding the workforce.
+11 (3) Executive director Director - The executive director Director of the Texas 12 Workforce Commission.
+13 14 (4) Texas Engineering Extension Service (TEEX) A higher education agency and 15 service established by the Board of Regents of the Texas A&M University 16 System.
+17 18 (4)(5) Grant recipientA public community or technical college, CBO community 19 based organization, or state extension service, or TEEX awarded a grant from 20 21 the Self-Sufficiency Fund. $\begin{vmatrix} 21\\22\end{vmatrix}$ (5)(6) Individual at risk of becoming dependent on public assistanceAn individual 23 who is a member of a Supplemental Nutrition Assistance Program (SNAP) 24 benefits food stamp household with dependent children, a youth up to the age of 25 24 who is a part of a low-income family, a TANF applicant who has been 26 referred to a Board contractor by the Texas Department of Human Services 27 (DHS) to attend a Workforce Orientation for Applicants session in accordance 28 with DHS rule 40 TAC §3.7301, or a parent, including a noncustodial parent, 29 whose income does not exceed the income limit established by the 30 Commission.
 To establish the income limit, the Commission will consider the 31 Temporary Assistance for Needy Families (TANF) and SNAP income limits, 32 and other relevant data, including economic indicators such as the state 33 unemployment rate and inflation.
 The Commission may periodically review the 34 income limit established and may update the level as necessary to reflect 35 changes in the economic conditions in the state and the factors used to establish 36 the income limitannual wages are at or below \$37,000.
-37 38 (6) Low-incomeAn individual whose family: 39 (A) 40 (A) receives any one of the following benefits: 41 (i) TANE.
-42 43 (i) TANF; 43 (ii) SNAP; 45 (II) SIAVI 46 (iii) Children's Health Insurance Program; or
+37 38 (6) Love in some An individual vibora families 39 (6) Low-incomeAn individual whose family: 40 (A) receives any one of the following benefits: 41 (A) receives any one of the following benefits.
+42 (i) TANF; 43 44 (ii) SNAP; 45 46 (iii) Children's Health Insurance Program; or